AliceRivi14/Assignment2_ExpRoLab/README.md

 * Publishes to:

-   `/A/jointC_position_controller/command` to pub the RGB camera joint angle for the robot arm
+   `/A/jointC_position_controller/command` to publish the camera joint position

    `/MarkerList` in which it is published the markers detected by the robot